Sujata Iyengar

-Sujata Iyengar (born 1970) is a British-Indian professor and scholar of William Shakespeare, English Renaissance literature, and Shakespeare adaptations.
+Sujata Iyengar (born 1970) is a British-Indian-American professor and scholar of William Shakespeare, English Renaissance literature, and Shakespeare adaptations.

 She received her PhD from Stanford University and is a professor at the University of Georgia.
 Iyengar is the author of books including Shades of Difference, Shakespeare's Medical Language, and Shakespeare and Adaptation Theory.
 She is co-founder and co-editor of the academic journal Borrowers and Lenders: The Journal of Shakespeare and Appropriation.